Search API

 Show

-__title__ The title of the itme
+__title__ The title of the item

-__titlelink__ A preformatted link to the itme
+__titlelink__ A preformatted link to the item

-The slug of the item
+__slug__ The slug of the item

 __url__ An absolute path to the item